 Misia Violencia has been a source of inspiration for a long time now, and she has become a symbol of struggle, power, love and beauty.
 My work inherently has traces of these qualities, and it has helped me document and shape an identity I still struggle to comprehend.

 I was born and raised in Cali, Colombia, and had no choice but to migrate to the US when I was 15.
 Boston is my home now, and I’m forever grateful with this place for it has forged the person that I am.
 But I yearn to learn about the places I come from and the history behind their people.
 I believe acknowledging our roots and learning about them is essential to improve as a society.
 Keeping our past close enriches our culture as this helps us empathize, make amends and reconcile the past with the present in hopes of building a better future.
 Over all, I would like my work to be about gender, race, ethnicity, migration and identity decolonization.

-I use a wide variety of mediums such as photography (digital and analog,) painting, drawing and digital illustration.
+I use a wide variety of mediums and forms such as photography, painting, drawing and illustration.
 I’m always learning new ones and updating those I’ve put aside for a while.
 Change motivates me.
 Diversity gives strength to my artistic practice as each subjectmatter calls for a specific medium and treatment.
 My artwork greatly relies on research and the artistic process, as I strive to explore, reflect on and redefine the human experience in order to create.

 I would like to invite you to be part of my journey as I discover what my work and heritage are really about.
 I hope you enjoy what you witness.

 “Vislumbres Infantiles”, La Tetería Barcelona, Barcelona, Spain — 2019